English and Creative Writing BA (Hons)Study level: Undergraduate

 - Global awareness – the beliefs and abilities to be a resilient, confident and motivated global citizen

-In Year two, you will develop more advanced knowledge and skills to do with: short stories, language and society, and writing styles, amongst others.
+You will develop more advanced knowledge and skills to do with: short stories, language and society, and writing styles, amongst others.

 Poetry, Songwriting and Performance - 20 credits